edlins/libPCA9685/README.md

-pca9685 README
+PCA9685 README

-	This software is a library for fast and efficient control of a PCA9685 16-channel 12-bit PWM/servo driver via an I2C interface on a Raspberry Pi platform.
+	This is a library for fast and efficient control of a PCA9685 16-channel 12-bit PWM/servo driver via an I2C interface on a Raspberry Pi platform.
 	This library was written to provide methods for both reading and writing all PWM channel values as quickly as possible.

-	Existing implementations are often limited to reading or writing a single register at a time, which incurs significant overhead of the underlying ioctl() calls when updating all channels one- by-one.
-	Many implementations do not even have the ability to read arbitrary registers due to the lack of support for combined I2C transactions with a reStart condition.
-	This library was also written to require the fewest dependencies and so does not require wiringPi or other such add-on libraries.
+	Features include:
+	* Bulk update all PWM channels in one ioctl() transaction
+	* Bulk read any/all registers in one ioctl() combined transaction
+	* Minimal dependencies (does not require wiringPi)
+	* Not using SMBus functions with their limitations

 	This library bypasses the smbus library and the read() and write() functions and provides functions for direct I2C control via ioctl() which allows for fast and efficient block reading and writing of